afozbek/100-days-of-code/log.md

 **Today's Progress**: Today I started to learn how to do routing in Vue.js applications.
 I also looked new Vue CLI & axios.

 **Thougts** Vue Route package is really good package to learn

+### Day 95: Sep 07 2019

+**Today's Progress**: Today I learned how Vuex work in Vue.js applications.
+Previous we worked on event bus to reflect the changed state to other components.
+With Vuex this change!

+**Thougts** Powerfull state management with Vuex